What is the Evolution of the CFO?

 How the CFO role has evolved

-Many modern CFOs take on more substantial roles in terms of evaluating strategic opportunities and providing a financial perspective on company decisions, TechCrunch said.
+Many modern CFOs take on more substantial roles in terms of evaluating strategic opportunities and providing a financial perspective on company decisions.
 Strategic analysis that takes a finance-first focus but informs the entire organization is a valuable resource for top decision-makers.
 It also brings the CFO to the table as someone who provides more than only financial reporting.
 Instead of being siloed in the world of finance, the CFO now supports the overall foundation and development of the business.

 CFOs also handle many responsibilities related to data.
 Although the chief data officer is a growing concept, it’s still in its early stages.
 In the place of that dedicated role, it’s common to see CFOs take on a variety of data-related processes and workflows.
 Considering the modern CFO needs to use analysis and real-time data to guide financial decisions, it’s not a surprising form of growth for the role.